membraneframework/membrane_demo/rtsp_to_hls/README.md

 docker-compose up
 ```

-After a few seconds you will be able to view the sample stream by going to `PLAYER_BASE_URL` in your browser.
+After a few seconds you will be able to view the sample stream by going to `PLAYER_BASE_URL` in the browser.

 ## Copyright and License